denistsoi/franklinchen.github.io/source/_posts/2012-01-23-discovering-french-traditional-dance-in-pittsburgh.markdown

 ## Invitation

 If you're in the Pittsburgh area and interested in French traditional social dance, check out the [Facebook group](http://www.facebook.com/groups/182324948478861/) for announcements.

+## (Update of 2012-02-20)

+Abby and I have [continued enjoying French dancing](/blog/2012/02/20/enjoying-more-french-dancing-in-pittsburgh/) over the year.